Wildcats Face National Powerhouses and Difficult BIG EAST Schedule in 2014

 Kulas Previously Served as Wildcats Associate Head Coach

 The 2013-14 season marks the first as head coach and fourth overall for Fran Kulas, who was promoted to his current position in December 2013 after previously serving as the associate head coach for the past two years.
-Kulas, who is heavily involved in all aspects of the Wildcat program and additionally serves as the team's recruiting coordinator, is an experienced teacher of the game whose career has covered every facet of playing, coaching and directing programs at every level of soccer.
+Kulas is an experienced teacher of the game whose career has covered every facet of playing, coaching and directing programs at every level.

-In his first three seasons at Villanova, Kulas has helped the Wildcats emerge as one of the most competitive in the BIG EAST Conference, qualifying for the Big East Tournament in 2012 after finishing tied for 3rd in the Big East National Division.
+In his first three seasons at Villanova as an assistant coach, Kulas helped the Wildcats emerge as one of the most competitive in the BIG EAST Conference, qualifying and returning to the BIG EAST Tournament in 2012 and again in 2013.

 In addition to success for the program as a whole, several Wildcats have been honored for their performances on the field and in the classroom.
 Forwards Katie Ryan and Heidi Sabatura both were recognized as All-BIG EAST performers in 2010, while Ryan and Stephanie Myers each received all-conference honors in 2011.
 Ryan became the first Villanova forward since 2004 to earn first team All-BIG EAST accolades in 2010 and followed that effort up with first team honors again as a senior in 2011.
 She is one of only three forwards in the history of the program to earn first team BIG EAST recognition multiple times.
 Myers, meanwhile, came on strong as a redshirt freshman in 2011 and was named to the BIG EAST All-Rookie Team.
 In 2012, the program tied a single-season-record for All-BIG EAST honorees, as four players received recognition, with Heidi Sabatura and Taylor Houck earning second team All-BIG EAST, Jami Kranich earning third team All-BIG EAST, and Emily Damstrom named to the BIG EAST All-Rookie Team.